AzureDevOps3/duffney.github.io/_drafts/2017-09-04-UsingDscCompositeResources.md

 ![DscVerbose](/images/posts/UsingDscCompositeResources/DscVerbose.png "DscVerbose")

-### Adding Properties To a Composite Resource
+### Adding Properties to a Composite Resource

 Typically dsc resources have at least one mandatory property, but the WebServerBaseline composite resource we wrote doesn't.
 The reason for that is I didn't include any mandatory parameters in the composite configuration when I updated the WebServerBaseline.schema.psm1 file.
 Parameters are how you create both optional and mandatory properties for your composite resources.
 In order for us to create a mandatory property we'll have to update the WebServerBaseline.schema.psm1 file with a parameter.
-As an example let's say Globomantics isn't the only possible app pool name for a web server baseline therefore we want to make that a value we can input as a parameter, but we also want to make it mandatory because the configuration will fail without it.
+As an example, let's say Globomantics isn't the only possible app pool name for a web server baseline therefore we want to make that a value we can input as a parameter, but we also want to make it mandatory because the configuration will fail without it.
 In order to do that we simple add a mandatory parameter to the WebServerBaseline.schema.psm1 called $AppPoolName.

 ```powershell